Quick Answer

 9. Simpler EU Residency Process

-EU citizens registering in Cyprus complete the Yellow Slip (MEU1) process at a civil registry office - no points system, no minimum income threshold, no language requirement.
+EU citizens registering in Cyprus complete the Yellow Slip (MEU1) process at a civil registry office with no points system, minimum income threshold, or language requirement.

 Portugal's NHR required registering as a Portuguese tax resident, which in turn requires a visa or right to reside.
 For non-EU nationals, this is more complex.
 For EU citizens, both are comparable in complexity.